 At least one semester preceding the one in which the student expects to receive the degree and prior to registration in 594a Master's Thesis, the student should ask the academic department or program to request an online degree check from Degree Progress.
 Application is made online by the academic department or program and then transmitted to the Degree Progress Department following approval of the program of studies by the student's home department.
 Degree Progress will prepare a Degree Audit Report (STARS Report) reflecting course work and requirements completed and those remaining to be met.
-A copy of the Credit Summary is sent to the student and the home department or program.

 A student who fails the master's examination may be permitted, at the discretion of the faculty, to take it a second time.
 The retaking of a failed master's examination must be completed before the end of the second consecutive semester (excluding summer session) following the first examination.
 Requests for exception must be approved by the department chair or program director.
 A student may not take the master's examination more than twice and must be appropriately enrolled at USC during the semester in which such an examination is taken or retaken.
 A student who fails the master's examination a second time may not continue in the degree program after the end of the semester in which the second examination was taken.
 No exceptions are allowed.

 The thesis is supervised throughout its preparation by the student's master's committee.
 It is desirable for the student to have a conference with each committee member promptly following the approval of the topic.
 Thereafter, thesis work is normally under the immediate supervision of the committee chair.
 Final acceptance is based upon the unanimous recommendation of all members of the committee.